Jason McBain: Career

 McBain played for the Lethbridge Hurricanes of the Western Hockey League, until being traded to the Portland Winterhawks one season later, and played three seasons with the Winterhawks.

 McBain was drafted 81st overall in the 1992 NHL Entry Draft by the Hartford Whalers.
 After McBain was drafted, he started out playing for his first of many minor league teams with the Springfield Falcons.
 The next season he got called up to the Hartford Whalers roster to start the season, only playing 3 games, and getting sent back down to Springfield.
 This happened one last time after the Whalers sent him down after only 6 games with the team.
 From 1997 to 2000, McBain joined many minor league teams, including the Providence Bruins and Quebec Citadelles.
 After the 2000 season, he left North America to play in the DEL in Germany for the Essen Mosquitoes and Revier Lions.
 McBain then moved over to Sweden to play for Skelleftea AIK for less than half a season before moving back to North America.
-For the last 2 seasons of his career, he became the first captain of the Las Vegas Wranglers franchise, retiring in 2005.
+He spent the last 2 seasons of his career as captain of the Las Vegas Wranglers, then retiring in 2005.

-McBain is currently residing in Kimberley, British Columbia, working as a geologist/civil engineer.
+McBain is currently residing in Kimberley, British Columbia, working as a geotechnical engineer.